owulveryck/owulveryck.github.io/content/post/2023-03-02-wardleytogo.md

 So, my goal is now:

-- to have a language that is easy enough to be used by my _system 1_
+- To have a language that is easy enough to be used by my _system 1_
-- that shapes the way I think my map, and therefore will help me in the design phase.
+- That shapes the way I think of my map and therefore will help me in the design phase.

 I can also add algorithms to assist me in the placement of the components.
 To do this, I need to implement a new language.
-The design of the wardleyToGo SDK makes it fairly easy to design a language through trial and errors.
-The intermediate representation and the component libraries makes the rendering easy and therefore makes the feedback loop shorter.
+The design of the wardleyToGo SDK makes it fairly easy to design a language through trial and error.
+The intermediate representation and the component libraries make the rendering easy and therefore make the feedback loop shorter.

-Let's now see what to expect from a new language.
+Let's now see what to expect from this new language that we will call `wtg` (for WardleyToGo... naming things is very hard)

 ### Thinking about value chain and components: introducing wtg